rectangle-historyLists (Arrays)

 An example workflow that uses an AI analysis of a list

-If you want to create a text representation of a list in e.g. a a bulleted list in an Email body, and you don't want to simply use an AI step to do the formatting for you, you can used the more advanced 'Unroll' feature to create custom formatted text from a list.
+If you want to create a text representation of a list (e.g. a bulleted list in an email body), you could use an AI step to do the formatting for you.
+But if you want more control and consistency over list formatting, you can use unrolling to render your list in a bulleted or numbered list format.

 Multi-line text input showing unroll data option with template structure for formatting list items